nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 * Direct message the professor on Slack about logistics (when, where, how many?)
 ONLY
 * Talk to the professor directly after class, during one of your one-on-one meetings, or set up an appointment at http://calendly.com/deangela about issues and problems.
 DO NOT email long conversations.
 (If your email turns into paragraphs that means you should be talking to me in person not emailing me.)
 * Please be aware that I currently have a split position at NYU and, as a result, I have two different offices: one in 370 Jay and one at Bobst Library on the WSQ campus.
 My schedule varies from week to week, but, once school begins, most weeks, I will be at 370 Jay on Mondays and Thursdays.
-On other days and times, before and during the semester, I will be at Bobst.
+On other days and times, before and during the semester, I will be at Bobst more often than not.

 ### Student Responsibilities